How to Decide Whether to Buy or Lease Your Next Ride

 Buying a car

 If you finance a car purchase, you'll start building equity in the vehicle as you make payments.
 Equity is the car's market value minus the amount owed on it.
 Once the loan is paid off, your equity interest will equal its resale value.
-A lender may require a down payment, and other upfront costs may be steeper than for a leased car.
+A lender may require a down payment, and other upfront costs may be higher compared to those associated with a leased car.

 Pros of buying: